SebastianDhernandez/Point_system_with_referrals/README.md

 - **Points:** On this sheet the program will write the points of all agents based on their sales and the sales of their referrals.

+**WARNINGS :no_entry_sign:**
+- This program is **NOT** designed for any kind of **pyramid scam, avoid using it for illegal actions**

+- Use the columns and sheets designated in the template, the program will not work properly if not used in this way as these are the columns used by the code.

+- Do not change the names of the sheets, without these names the program will not work correctly.

-- The program is designed to count referrals **up to the third level**, beyond this level **no points will be counted**
+- This program is designed to count referrals **up to third level**, beyond this level **no points will be counted**.

-- **There is no limit of referrals in each level**, this means, an agent can have any amount of referrals in any level as long as they are in the first 3 levels.
+- There is no limit of referrals in each level**, this means, an agent can have any amount of referrals in any level as long as they are in the first 3 levels.

 [![Sistema de referidos](https://dossierinteractivo.com/wp-content/uploads/2021/04/Estafas-Piramidales-portada.jpg "Sistema de referidos")](http://https://dossierinteractivo.com/wp-content/uploads/2021/04/Estafas-Piramidales-portada.jpg "Sistema de referidos")

-**WARNING :no_entry_sign:**
-- This program is **NOT** designed for any kind of pyramid scheme, avoid using it for illegal actions.
+**ERRORS :boom:**

+The program is designed to avoid errors such as:
+- **Naming the same agent or salesperson differently in the excel file**, for example: "Sara" "Sara " "SARA" "sARA" "sARA" "Sara" (They are all different text strings).

+- Someone **refers to himself/herself**

+- Someone has **the same referrer on two different levels**

+**RECOMMENDATIONS :green_heart:**
+- Use the columns and sheets designated in the template, the program will not work properly if not used in this way as these are the columns used by the code.

+- Do not change the names of the sheets, without these names the program will not work correctly.